-Students taking classes at any Vancouver location are eligible to audition for either the Vancouver or Vancouver East show.
-Students taking classes at any Oregon location are eligible to audition for either the Portland or Beaverton show.
+Students taking classes at any Vancouver location are eligible to audition for the show.

-Students enrolled in their FIRST Journey class, or who have not previously auditioned, may participate in the audition as a practice experience and will receive feedback from the Judges upon request (see the link for “Guidelines for Audition Feedback” below)
+Students enrolled, who have not previously auditioned, may participate in the audition as a practice experience and will receive feedback from the Judges upon request (see the link for “Guidelines for Audition Feedback” below).